zappar-xr/babylonjs-example-image-tracking-3d-model/README.md

 npm start
 ```
 ​
-The `webpack server` tool will host the content locally and give you an address you can open in your browser of your local machine.
+The `parcel` tool will host the content locally and give you an address you can open in your browser of your local machine.
 ​
 We recommend launching **instant world tracking** and **image tracked** projects on a mobile device to get the best user experience.
 If you'd like to try on a mobile device, follow these steps:
 ​
 1. Ensure the device is on the same local network (e.g. Wifi)
 2. Find out the IP address of your computer
-3. On your mobile device, visit: `https://YOUR-IP-ADDRESS:PORT` replacing both `YOUR-IP-ADDRESS` and `PORT` (the port is the number after the `:` in the address given by `webpack-dev-server`).
+3. On your mobile device, visit: `https://YOUR-IP-ADDRESS:PORT` replacing both `YOUR-IP-ADDRESS` and `PORT` (the port is the number after the `:` in the address given by `parcel`).
 Note it's important to type `https` at the start of the address to ensure your device connects over HTTP**S**.

 ## Target Image
 ![Target Image](example-tracking-image.png)